| Falcon Flour Mill on Barren Fork immediately down stream

 Harriet Iron Works, land on the Calfkiller River and 50

 acres on the Caney Fork River including an iron ore bank.
+The project was operated for a few years

 under the name "Rice & Herbert" as indicated in a deed from